Quick Links

 Online Safety

-If you have any questions or concerns, contact your child’s class teacher, our Online Safety Lead or the Headteacher.
-They can be reached via the office office@evendons-primary.co.uk
+Contact your child’s class teacher, our Online Safety Lead or the Headteacher if you have any questions or concerns; they can be reached via the school office: office@evendons-primary.co.uk

 National College training for parents